 As disclosed in the section titled "Risk Factors" in Part II, Item 1A of this Quarterly Report, we have implemented measures to remediate the identified material weakness.
-Those remediation measures are ongoing and include the hiring of additional accounting and finance employees with a requisite level of experience and the implementation of additional control activities related to the period-end financial reporting process.

-While we believe that these efforts will improve our internal control over financial reporting, the implementation of our remediation is ongoing and will require validation and testing of the design and operating effectiveness of internal controls over a sustained period of financial reporting cycles.
+The execution of our remediation is ongoing and will require validation and testing of the design and operating effectiveness of internal controls over a sustained period of financial reporting cycles.
+Management expects to complete its remediation plan during the year ending December 31, 2020.